-The Anger Emotion While you may forget a compliment, your amygdala will never forget a slight.
+While you may forget a compliment, your amygdala will never forget a slight.
 When the organ becomes oversensitive to real or imagined stress points, anger becomes a problem.
 Anger causes some people to subconsciously resent authority, or a cruel fate.
 Anger makes them impatient with mistakes and errors, or contemptuous of people.
 In positions of power, they become harsh, or patronizing and condescending.
 Hidden anger often covertly induces self failure.
 Everywhere, it is the amygdala which impels them on.
 With effective mind control, they will stop seething against the inevitable thorns and barbs of fate and accept life as it is, with all its mindless potholes.

-The Fear Emotion A rat in a cage cannot avoid getting a footshock.
+A rat in a cage cannot avoid getting a footshock.
 When it senses signals, which imply the potential for pain, the amygdala triggers freeze or flight behavior.
 Fear tends to paralyze.
 Every vista appears dangerous and threatening.
 You can only do one of three things, when you face a threat.
 Do something about it, avoid it, or live with it.
 Creative management requires alertness, not fear.
 Pangs of fear can be stilled through self awareness and a few mind control practices.
 When fear is stilled, the awareness of danger will still be present.
 But the ability to take calculated risks and make a project successful will come to the forefront.
 Common sense appears, when fear is stilled.

-The Grief Emotion Grief is a social emotion, which triggers pain.
+Grief is a social emotion, which triggers pain.
 When life deals you a severe blow, it is but natural to feel sadness and to dwell on the images of “what might have been.”
 All such images trigger evasive action by the amygdala, which desperately seeks an impossible escape from the sense of loss.
 A reasonable period of grief is needed for a person to come to terms with traumatic changes in life.
 Awareness can still the constant tendency to dwell on thoughts of escape from the inevitable.
 It is necessary to gradually forget the past and to plan for a new future.
 As grief subsides, common sense will take over, motivating the mind to get on with life.

-Envy and Jealousy A social comparison drive within us constantly compares us with others.
+A social comparison drive within us constantly compares us with others.
 It is an unfortunate, but relentless process.
 The insulae trigger pain with every failure to compete.
 A neighbor's shiny new car can be a painful reminder of overdue mortgage payments.
 A bright new recruit to the office may be seen as a threat to the chances of promotion.
 Envy is triggered by failure and jealousy, by the prospect of failure.
 Both emotions cause pain.
 The amygdala triggers urgent but fruitless searches to avoid the pain.
 Failure leads to anger and negative behavior.
 An acceptance of one's own shortcomings can still these debilitating emotions.
 When your own failures are accepted, common sense can motivate you to avoid those failures in future, or to go out and seek new opportunities.